 Ontario Flight Centre has on staff a Class One Flight Instructor with over 20 years of experience in the aviation industry.
 There is also a Transport Canada and Industry Canada Authorized Person on staff to sign off any permits and licenses required throughout the training program.
-This will save the students from having to travel to Toronto for these services.
+We are an approved Transport Canada Written Exam Centre and we also have a Transport Canada approved Pilot Examiner on staff.
+This will save students from having to travel to Toronto or other areas for these services.

-Please Note: The prices listed on this page reflect the National average flight time to complete the Private Pilot License (Approximately 65 hours) not the minimum 45 hours.
-We want students to have a realistic expectation to avoid surprises if more than 45 hours is required.
+Please Note: We pride ourselves on being open and honest with all of our customers.
+The prices listed on this page reflect the National average flight time to complete the Private Pilot License (Approximately 65 hours) not the minimum 45 hours.
+We want students to have a realistic expectation and avoid surprises if more than 45 hours is required.

 There is no minimum age to begin training towards a Recreational Pilot Permit however, students must be 14 years of age before they can fly solo and 17 years of age before they can hold the license.
 Students will also be required to pass either a Category 3 or 1 Aviation Medical.